AuRevoirVeroli/AuRevoirVeroli/README.md

-- 👋 Hi, I’m @AuRevoirVeroli
+👋 Hi there!
+I'm @AuRevoirVeroli, and I'm thrilled to connect!
-- 👀 I’m interested in sports, specially football and tennis.
+👀 I'm passionate about sports, especially football and tennis.
 I'm also a firm believer in economic liberalism.
-- 🌱 I'm thrilled to be learning Python, economics, and probability right now.
-I'm really enjoying the focus on decision-making.
+🌱 Right now, I'm super pumped about learning Python, economics, and probability.
+I'm having a blast focusing on decision-making.
-- 💞️ I’m looking to collaborate on AI trainers.
+⚡ I'm super excited to collaborate on AI trainers.
-- 📫 You can reach me via email, to the following addresses - academic purpose: oduart@uc.cl - multiple purposes: oliverduarteall@gmail.com
+📫 Feel free to reach out to me via email at:📧 academic purpose: oduart@uc.cl📧 multiple purposes: oliverduarteall@gmail.com
-- ⚡ Fun fact:

 <!---
 AuRevoirVeroli/AuRevoirVeroli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.